persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-04-27-python-django-starter-two.md

 ---
-title: Python and Django Starter Website using MySQL serving a Blog Employees and Todos
+title: Python and Django Starter Website using MySQL hosted at Vercel Cloud serving a Blog Employees and Todos
 date: 2025-10-14
 published: true
 categories: